 - 2 tbsp fresh basil or mint leaves, chopped

 - 2 tbsp green onions or chives, chopped

 - 1 tbsp fresh lemon juice or vinegar

 - ½ teaspoon salt

 Whisk together all dressing ingredients with several grinds of black pepper.
 Refrigerate at least 30 minutes to marry the flavors.
 (Dressing will thicken while resting in the fridge.)

 Recipe Notes / Tips

 - Dried herbs?
 Yes, you can use them, it’s just a different thing than fresh.
 I think of fresh herbs in summer, dried in winter.
 When I use dried, I stick with the basics, parsley and chives, and keep the quantity to a max 1 tablespoon for this amount of dressing.

 - Frozen herbs?
 Sure!
-Scrape at them with a fork so you get discrete little pieces instead of a big hunk of frozen.
+Scrape at them with a fork so you get discrete little pieces.

-- This dressing keeps for a week or two in the refrigerator.
+- This dressing keeps for a week or so, refrigerated.